-- How well does the proposal align with the selected Museum Grants for African American History and Culture program goal and objective(s)? - How well has the applicant used relevant data and best practices to describe the need, problem, or challenge to be addressed? - Has the applicant appropriately defined the target group(s) and beneficiaries, as applicable, for this work? - Have the target group and other project stakeholders been involved appropriately in planning the project? - If applicable, are the collections and/or records that are the focus of the project and their current condition described and quantified in enough detail?
+- How well does the proposal align with the selected Museum Grants for African American History and Culture program goal and objective(s)? - How well has the applicant used relevant data and best practices to describe the need, problem, or challenge to be addressed? - Has the applicant appropriately defined the primary audience(s) and beneficiaries, as applicable, for this work? - Have the primary audience and other project stakeholders been involved appropriately in planning the project? - If applicable, are the collections and/or records that are the focus of the project and their current condition described and quantified in enough detail?

-In section E of the Notice of Funding Opportunity, under Review Criteria, you will find a list of questions that reviewers are asked to consider when they review your proposal.
+In the Application Review of the Notice of Funding Opportunity, under Peer Review Criteria, you will find a list of questions that reviewers are asked to consider when they review your proposal.
 It is a good idea to refer to these as you craft your narrative to be certain you are providing reviewers clear, solid information.
 You will see that they correspond fairly directly with the prompts you are given to write your narrative.

-Defining a need, problem, or challenge
+Defining a Need, Problem, or Challenge